IPGP/geodezyx/geodezyx/000_exemples/groops_frontend/README.md

-#### GROOPS frontend tutorial
+### GROOPS frontend tutorial

-### prerequirment
+#### pre requirement

-download the GROOPS data zipfile (and update it on a regular basis) `https://ftp.tugraz.at/outgoing/ITSG/groops/data.zip`

-unzip it somewhere and change the variable `groopsDataDir` in the configfiles
+download the GROOPS data zip file (and update it on a regular basis) `https://ftp.tugraz.at/outgoing/ITSG/groops/data.zip` unzip it somewhere and change the variable `groopsDataDir` in the config files